CMSC226F18/assignment-2-shell/README.md

 ## Part 1: Fixing the helper functions

-1. You should read through the code (`bshell.h` and `bshell.c`) to make sure you understand the functions I've written to get you started.
+1. Read through the code (`bshell.h` and `bshell.c`).
-Your task will be to finish the shell as specified below.
 Note that the header file, `bshell.h` specifies a number of constants you should use.
 You may need to add more.
 Be warned that these constants can cause and/or hide bugs in your code.